With postcards in tow, and knowing I needed to diversify and expand the product line, this was a natural step— tote bags.

 As I took this photograph, all I could think to myself was that there is literally nothing I can do to make this photo more Parisian apart from shoehorning a silhouette of the Eiffel Tower in the background.

-Paris is a definitely one of those cities so shaped by arts and culture that it's become an extension of the city and its inhabitants, and is one I wouldn't mind spending a longer time in.
+Paris is definitely one of those cities so shaped by arts and culture that it's become an extension of the city and its inhabitants, and is one I wouldn't mind spending a longer time in.

 Shop the Art in Montmartre Paris Tote Bag here!